-Since we have deliberately left out many of the features of the original Space Invaders game, there are clearly many additional features you could add to your program.
-We will award 1-2 points for each extension, for a maximum of 6 points extra credit.
+Extra Credit.
+Since we have deliberately left out many features of the original Centipede game, there are clearly many additional features you could add to your program.
+We will give 1-2 points for each extension, for a maximum of 6 points extra credit.
 Some possible extensions are: